 For more in-depth legal counsel, phone or office consultations are available for a flat fee for up to 40 minutes.

-To ensure that your response is effective, consider the following steps:
+To ensure your response is both effective and compliant, consider the following detailed steps:

 Looking for in-depth legal counsel?
 Call us or visit our contact page to schedule a paid consultation.